 Lots of people want to simply multiply the number of plants you have without actually having to buy any more.
 Who can say no to free plants?!
 Plant cuttings also make great gifts for friends.

 Another reason why many plant parents choose to take cutting from their plants is because it outgrows the space.
 But instead of simply throwing away those cuttings, why not propagate them and start a whole new mother plant.

 You may also want to propagate your plant if it’s starting to die and you are unable to revive it.
 Just be careful that the bit of the plant that you are using is healthy and pest-free.
 Otherwise, the illness or pests will transfer onto your new plant.

 What tools will I need to propagate my ZZ Plant?

 Let’s start off with the easy part.
 It’s important to make sure you have all the right things before taking the first cutting!

 Healthy and mature ZZ Plant

 Newspaper or plastic sheet

-What methods can I use to propagate my ZZ Plant?
+What methods can I use?

 This is a pretty easy method of propagation that doesn’t require too much effort, but it can be a slow process.